rae-t627/Gaussian-Elimination-Julia/README.md

 It gives the following as the output:
 i) if the solution is unique: prints the solution ii) The program terminates if there are infinte or no solutions, and the same is printed as the output.

+## Packages

+Inorder to read from the CSV file, you will need the following packages:
+i) CSV
+ii) DataFrames

+i) The CSV package can be installed by running the following in the terminal:
+    using Pkg
+    Pkg.add("CSV")
+ii) The DataFrames package can be installed by running the following:
+    using Pkg
+    Pkg.add("DataFrames")